stanley-fork/WFGY/TensionUniverse/BlackHole/Q084_long_term_memory_storage.md

 1. `MemoryStabilityMonitor`

    * Role: a module that monitors internal representations and performance metrics over time and computes an estimate of `Tension_mem(m_ai)`.
-   * Interface: takes as input summaries of performance on previous tasks, current training gradients, and resource usage; outputs a scalar tension score and a decomposition into stability and interference components.
+   * Interface: takes as input summaries of performance on previous tasks, current training gradients, and resource usage.
+Outputs a scalar tension score and a decomposition into stability and interference components.

 2. `ProtectedReplayBuffer`